Diving Into Picture Books: Format, Structure, and Practice

 IT’S A GREAT FIT FOR:

-- Picture book beginners, whether you are brand new to writing or just new to writing Picture Books.
+- Picture book beginners: Whether you are brand new to writing or new to writing picture books, this short course provides an overview of picture book fundamentals.

 - Illustrators who want to learn more about picture book writing.
-Picture books are a beautiful balance between words and pictures.
+Many picture books are a beautiful balance between words and pictures.
 If you feel confident in your illustrations but want to learn more about the writing and structure of a picture book, please join us.

 - Those who like the structure of a short course with time to work on your own draft in between sessions.
 You’ll have time to implement some of your learning and offer your work to fellow writers who can give informal feedback and encouragement.

-- You like the flexibility of online programs with recordings available for 30 days following the course.
+- You like the flexibility of online programs with recordings available for at least 30 days following the course.

 Part 1: Let’s Start at the Very Beginning

-- Q & A: Let’s clarify and prepare for today’s writing activity.
+- Let’s clarify and prepare for today’s writing activity

 - Mini-lesson and Writing Exercise: Let’s Get Started!